 - Evaluate the affected person's general state of health, immune system status, current signs and symptoms, and current complications to guide symptom relief and to minimize inflammation and neurological or brain damage

-- Where possible, determine the infection's source; this is especially important when the microorganism causing the infection may be spread to others and may be a public health concern.
+- Where possible, determine the infection's source; this is especially important when the microbe causing the infection may be spread to others and may be a public health concern.

 Depending on the suspected cause, samples may be sent to local or state public health laboratories for testing.